herbie-fp/odyssey/doc/adding_external_tool_backend.md

 	let disposable = vscode.commands.registerCommand(`${extensionName}.openTab`, async () => {
 ```

 with a section for prompting the user to download specific tools if they don't have them already.

-Add an error prompt for your tool with a call to the function from the previous part.
+Here, add an error prompt for your tool with a call to the function from the previous part.
 It should generally look something like the following.

 ```
 		if (!fs.existsSync(<YOUR_TOOL_PATH>)) {